avaneev/biteopt/README.md

 8. Solution generator that is DE-alike in its base.
 It calculates a centroid of a number of best solutions, and then applies "mutation" operation between the centroid and the solutions, using a random multiplier.
+This approach is similar to the "move" operation of generator 1.

 ## SMA-ES ##